Connecting the Capital

 3. Place-based giving schemes

 Place-Based Giving Schemes (PBGSs) bring together people from different sectors (voluntary and community; public; private) to build stronger communities and leverage their community assets.
 Applications should build on our work through London’s Giving and enable place-based giving schemes to develop and become more sustainable.
-We expect applicants to be part of the London’s Giving network.

 4. Growing, greening and environmental projects